 Opening Challenges

-1. Deadlines: Before I entered the project as a sole designer, a primary customer/stakeholder decided to use a third-party app in the interim due to prolonged delivery for over a year past the initial deadline, in which they felt unhappy with.
+Before I entered the project as a sole designer, a primary customer/stakeholder decided to use a third-party app in the interim due to prolonged delivery for over a year past the initial deadline, in which they felt unhappy with.

-2. Merging new and existing platforms: We also had clients using the current app, in addition to the client using the third party app.
+We also had clients using the current app, in addition to the client using the third party app.
 My role was to learn and understand current users as quickly as possible to deliver strategy converting all clients (new and existing) onto a new platform that was best suited for the users' growing needs in addition to rebranding the app.

-3. Growing needs: At the same time, we were also gaining traction on a growing client list for the rollout of upcoming features.
+At the same time, we were also gaining traction on a growing client list for the rollout of upcoming features.
 As a sole designer, I was spread thin, and needed to hire, build, and grow out the team while staying on track to deliver.

-4. Massive technical changes: Our tech stack changed throughout the project, as the engineering team evaluated Angular vs. React.
+Our tech stack changed throughout the project, as the engineering team evaluated Angular vs. React.
 In the middle of building out the updated app, our team had to rebuild the back end while the team was in progress of updating flows (after iterating on prototypes), which exposed us to version control issues.

-5. New technologies: The project relied heavily on new technology in the IoT space, which was new to the company.
+The project relied heavily on new technology in the IoT space, which was new to the company.
 We installed sensors throughout client buildings to allow us to know when rooms and desks were being occupied, which created technical issues between the back end and front end of the app.

 The Process

-I worked 1:1 with users in real time, during several rounds of user research to understand their user journeys, pain points and challenges, styles of working, needs, and unique edge cases.
+I worked 1:1 with users in real time, during several rounds of user research to understand their user journeys, pain points and challenges, styles of working, needs, and unique edge cases

 Until we were able to scale the team, I was the sole designer throughout several iterations and product releases.
 After returning from Amsterdam, using the findings from understanding users from that location and our current Nike users, I mapped out all of the user issues while establishing user personas (and working types on a separate board), and then mapped them against major user actions and objectives.